Bernardo-MG/docs-bootstrap-template/readme.md

 $ npm install
 ```

-Afterwards the dependencies should be copied to the resources folders:
+Afterwards these dependencies should be copied to the resources folders:

 ```
 $ npm run copy-bootstrap